smapiot/piral/docs/tutorials/02-getting-started.md

 As a result, we will find in the folder `./my-app` the files for the newly created application shell.

-::: tip: Use NPM initializers
+::: tip: Use npm initializers
-In case you don't want to install the Piral CLI globally, you can also leverage the NPM initializer for this command.
+In case you don't want to install the Piral CLI globally, you can also leverage the npm initializer for this command.

 ```sh
 npm init piral-instance --target my-app --defaults
 ```

-The NPM initializer comes with a quick survey going over the options.
+The npm initializer comes with a quick survey going over the options.
 Specifying `--defaults` will take the default values.
 :::

 ### Run the Application Shell